Ensuring the safety and performance of medical devices

 Single-use devices

-These devices may only be reprocessed (cleaned, disinfected, tested, restored for technical and functional safety and sterilised) if permitted under national law and if they meet certain conditions laid down in this regulation.
+The regulation currently allows these devices to be reprocessed (cleaned, disinfected, tested, restored for technical and functional safety and sterilised) only if permitted under national law and if they meet certain conditions laid down in this regulation.
 Any individual or legal person who reprocesses a single-use device to make it suitable for further use assumes the obligations of a manufacturer.
 In certain cases, Member States may allow for exceptions to the general rules where the single-use device is reprocessed and used within a health institution, provided that certain specific requirements laid down in the regulation are fulfilled.

 Incident reporting